 - Routes 6 and 11 have multiple options for snow routing, depending on the severity of road conditions.
 Check Twitter or contact Customer Service to see which snow route the bus will use.

-- Follow us on Twitter to ensure that you receive snow routing alerts.
+- Follow us on Twitter or the Transit App to ensure that you receive snow routing alerts.

 Snow Routing Routes